 In the 18th century, miniature versions were created, probably both in Italy and in France, in gilt bronze, and based on the predilections of the Russian Empire at the time, I’d imagine the one still extant in the MFA is French, and dates from this era.

 One of the reasons we can date this one is the position of Laocoön’s right arm.
-When the piece was unearthed by the Italians, this was one of the sections that was missing.
+When the piece was unearthed by the Italians, this section was missing.
 A contest was held to imagine the pose of the arm and reconstruct that portion of the statue.
 Michelangelo was alone in thinking it should be bent back, others feeling the position should be more heroic, pulling the serpent away and breaking out of the composition’s triangularity.

 So who is this Laocoön dude, and why have things gone so badly for him and his sons?
 He is part of the story of the Greek conquest of Troy, though he is not mentioned by Homer.
 A priest of Poseidon, he is one of the two Trojans who argue against taking a certain giant wooden horse built by the Greeks inside the city gates.
 The other is Cassandra (Κασσάνδρα), doomed to see what the future holds but to be believed by no one when she spoke of it.

-In Virgil’s (Publius Vergilius Maro) Aeneid, Laocoön speaks the famous lines:
+In the Aeneid, Laocoön speaks the famous lines:²

 Equo ne credite, Teucri